Hyper-dual group inverse: existence, characterizations, and applications: Introduction

-The term dual number was first introduced by William Clifford in the $18^{\text{th}}$ century, while the hyper-dual was first coined by Fike {\it et al.} (see \cite{fike1, fike2, fike3}).
+The term {\it dual number} was first introduced by William Clifford in the $18^{\text{th}}$ century, while the {\it hyper-dual} was first coined by Fike {\it et al.} (see \cite{fike1, fike2, fike3}).
 Both of these numbers have significant applications in mechanics (see \cite{rg1}).
-The set of dual numbers forms a ring.
+The set of dual numbers forms a ring and the set of hyper-dual numbers forms a commutative, associative, unital algebra over ${\mathbb R}$ , denoted by ${\mathbb H}{\mathbb D}$.
 An extension of dual (hyper-dual) numbers are dual (hyper-dual) vectors and dual (hyper-dual) matrices where the real numbers are replaced by real vectors and real matrices, respectively.
-Algebra of dual matrices has vast applications in many areas of science and engineering, including kinematic problems \cite{app4}, robotics \cite{angeles}, surface shape analysis and computer graphics \cite{azar}, and rigid body motion \cite{oncu}.
+An $n \times n$ real dual matrix $\widehat{A}=A+\epsilon_1 A_0$ is called invertible if the real matrix $A$ is invertible.
+In this case, the inverse of $\widehat{A}$ is given by $\widehat{A}^{-1} = A^{-1} - \epsilon_1 A^{-1}A_0A^{-1}$ \cite{Angeles:1998}.
+Similarly, an $n\times n$ real hyper-dual matrix $\tilde{A}=\widehat{A}+\epsilon_2 \widehat{A}_0$ (where $\widehat{A}=A_0+\epsilon_1A_1$ and $\widehat{A}_0=A_2+\epsilon_1 A_3$) is said to be invertible if $\widehat{A}^{-1}$ exists, and its inverse is given by $\tilde{A}^{-1}=\widehat{A}^{-1}-\epsilon _2\widehat{A}^{-1}\widehat{A}_0\widehat{A}^{-1}$.
+Algebra of such matrices has vast applications in many areas of science and engineering, including kinematic problems \cite{app4}, robotics \cite{angeles}, surface shape analysis and computer graphics \cite{azar}, and rigid body motion \cite{oncu}.
+Consequently, many researchers are exploring theoretical aspects of dual matrices, for example, the SVD \cite{wei_5}, LU decomposition \cite{wei_1}, the QR decomposition \cite{wei_3}, exponential \cite{wei_2} and dual generalized inverses \cite{wei_4, rg2, mosic_1, dualgroup}.